rubypinkromance/rubypinkromance.com/src/shorts/ms-sandstroms-assistant/4-board-meeting.md

 She closed her eyes and settled into a slow and steady rhythm.
 Her inner walls felt velvety around me, her heat seeming to radiate through my body.
 She was muttering under her breath, but I couldn’t make out the words.
 I gripped the seat of the chair tightly, and my cock swelled inside her.

-I was swimming in the sensation of fucking Cheryl — the smell of her arousal, the heat of her body, the taste of her pussy still on my tongue.
+I was swimming in the sensation of fucking Cheryl.
+The smell of her arousal, the heat of her body, the taste of her pussy still on my tongue.
 I stared at the way her lips wrapped around me, slipping up and down my shaft.
 I felt overwhelmed and knew my orgasm was approaching.

 “Oh fuck,” she blurted, as if she’d sensed my thoughts.
 “I’m gonna cum.”